European-Unified-ID/EUID-docs/api/v2/getting-started/gs-normalization-encoding.md

 >Note: Raw EUIDs, and their associated EUID tokens, are case sensitive.
 When working with EUID, it's important to pass all IDs and tokens without changing the case.
 Mismatched IDs can cause ID parsing or token decryption errors.

-## Types of Personal Information
+## Types of Personal Data
-EUID supports the following type of personal information:
+EUID supports the following type of personal data:
 - Email address

 ## Email Address Normalization